Please sign in as a member to access the following Professional Learning Scholarship applications:

 - The journey continues.

-The ABMVSS are pleased to announce the 2018 Mentor Program application process has commenced.
+The 2019 Mentor Program application process has now closed.

-This program has provided valuable support to many new and aspiring Business Managers and I urge you to consider applying for a Mentor or Mentee position for the upcoming program.
-Our previous program participants will be happy to discuss the program with you and provide any assistance with completing your Mentor or Mentee profile form.
+This program has provided valuable support to many new and aspiring Business Managers and I urge you to consider applying for a Mentor or Mentee position for the next program.
+Our previous program participants will be happy to discuss the program with you and provide any assistance with completing your Mentor or Mentee profile form when applications open again in 2020.

 Why do we need you to complete the Profile form? to gather information about you, what you want to achieve from participating in this program and also to help us to match the mentor partnerships.
 We hope you don’t find the process onerous, it isn’t designed to create extra work for you.
 We are happy for you to use dot points when filling in your profile, it provides us with an opportunity to understand your needs from the program and your partnership.
 Remember there are no right or wrong answers, we are interested in you!